Skip to content

 • Chromebook Initiative

-• Every middle school student issued a personal-use Chromebook in Fall 2015
+• Every high school and middle school student receive a personal Chromebook

 • Instructional Technology